Published 2022-07-16.

 which is short for “uncomplicated firewall.”

-but it is developed in such a way that basic firewall tasks can be performed without the knowledge of iptables
+but it is developed in such a way that basic firewall tasks can be performed without the knowledge of iptables.

 Additionally,

-can be managed from a graphical interface.
+ufw can be managed from a graphical interface.

-In this tutorial, you will learn how to enable and disable the ufw
+In this tutorial, you will learn how to enable and disable the ufw firewall on Ubuntu 22.04 Jammy Jellyfish from both command line and GUI.

-The above makes no mention of how Ubuntu 22.04 replaced iptables
+The above makes no mention of how Ubuntu 22.04 replaced iptables with nftables,

 as described below.